 The 7900X specifically is the second most powerful ‘non-3D’ CPU within the Ryzen 7000 range, offering up 12 cores and 24 threads, with a whopping boost clock speed of 5.6GHz.
 This processor is definitely equipped to handle 4K games, with very solid metrics in high intensity workstation applications.
 Needless to say, this CPU can handle pretty much anything you throw at it, and is one of the best options for a top-end multifaceted system.

-CPU is reasonably priced: Although the 7900X is definitely one of the most expensive options on the market, I’d argue that considering the performance metrics, the price is pretty fair and it will only drop further over time.
+Although the 7900X is definitely one of the most expensive options on the market, I’d argue that the price is pretty fair when you consider the performance metrics on offer.
+On top of this, the pricing is bound to drop over time, which will only make this CPU even better value for 4K setups.

-Insane thermals: One of the major downsides of the Ryzen 7000 CPUs, is that they run very hot.
-If you’re pushing a consistent all-core workload, ensure you pick up a good cooler to offset the high thermals, because this processor can reach 100 degrees and stay there.
+One of the major downsides of the Ryzen 7000 CPUs is that they run very hot.
+If you’re pushing a consistent all-core workload, ensure you pick up a powerful CPU cooler to offset the high thermals, because this processor can easily reach 100 degrees and stay there.
+And whilst the pricing of this CPU itself isn’t too bad for the provided performance, a Ryzen 7000 build is not cheap.
+The forced DDR5 requirement and fancy new features of the AM5 platform incur a rather high cost, reducing the amount of cost-cutting methods when putting together a high-end PC build.

 Where to Buy